-“El Tren de Llano” (Train of the Plain) is one of the first so-called "megabandas" or criminal gangs to develop in Venezuela.
+Tren del Llano (Train of the Plain) is one of the first so-called "megabandas" or criminal gangs to develop in Venezuela.
 The criminal enterprise is active in drug trafficking, extortion, kidnapping and murder and was known both as "El Tren de Llano" and "El Picure," the street name of its formidable founder José Antonio Tovar Colina, one of Venezuela’s most wanted criminals until he was killed by the Bolivarian National Guard in May 2016.

 Tovar began his criminal life in the state of Guárico as a small-time car thief and drug trafficker.
-The origins of his gang El Tren de Llano can be traced back to 2008, where it began as a small-scale criminal enterprise limited to stealing cars from local farms in the central state of Guárico and Aragua.
+The origins of his gang, Tren del Llano, can be traced back to 2008, where it began as a small-scale criminal enterprise limited to stealing cars from local farms in the central state of Guárico and northeastern state of Aragua.

-The original 10 members of El Tren de Llano are thought to have first met in prison, a common trend in the formation of subsequent megabandas, although it isn’t clear from coverage of the gang whether Tovar did time in jail himself before forming the group.
-Another twenty other core members joined up on the outside.
+The original 10 members of Tren del Llano are thought to have first met in prison, a common trend in the formation of "megabandas," although it isn’t clear from reports on the gang whether Tovar did time in jail before forming the group.
+Another twenty core members joined up on the streets.

-Sociologist Luis Cedeño, director of the Venezuelan Observatory of Organized Crime (Observatorio Venezolano del Delito Organizado), says "megabandas" tend to reproduce on the streets the structures and codes of the prison world.
+Sociologist Luis Cedeño, director of the Venezuelan Observatory of Organized Crime (Observatorio Venezolano del Delito Organizado), says "megabandas" tend to replicate the structures and codes of the prison world on the streets.

-In Venezuela’s penitentiaries, convict chiefs called "pranes" control smaller criminal groups called “cars."
-If a boss amasses several cars, then it is considered a train, explaining why the name of various megabandas in Venezuela includes the word "tren."
+In Venezuela’s penitentiaries, prison bosses called "pranes" control smaller criminal groups called "carros," or "cars."
+If a prison boss amasses several cars, then his group is considered a train, explaining why the names of various megabandas in Venezuela include the word "tren."

-In July 2013, Tovar appeared on the radar of the authorities after he killed Renny Jesús Mejías, a detective from the investigative police (CICPC).
-By that time El Tren de Llano had expanded to kidnappings and assassinations alongside trafficking drugs, and was heavily armed.
-It began to pose a significant threat to the Venezuelan state, and launched numerous attacks on the security forces, often using grandes and high-calibre weapons.
+In July 2013, Tovar appeared on authorities' radar after he killed Renny Jesús Mejías, a detective from the investigative police (CICPC).
+By that time, Tren del Llano had expanded to kidnappings and killings along with drug trafficking, and it was heavily armed.
+The group began to pose a significant threat to the Venezuelan state, and launched numerous attacks on security forces, often using grenades and high-caliber weapons.
 The increasing size and criminal activity carried out by the group placed Tovar in the crosshairs of the Bolivarian National Guard (GNB), the CICPC and, eventually, Interpol.

-The gang is responsible for the kidnapping and robbery of the vice-minister of Indigenous Communities of Concha de Mango, the killing of 5 people at a party in Valle de la Pascua, the assassination of two police officials in Aragua and the robbery of multiple vehicles and uniforms from a local plant belonging to PDVSA, the state-owned oil company (Petroleos de Venezuela).
+The gang is responsible for the kidnapping and robbery of the vice-minister of Indigenous Communities of Concha de Mango, in Guárico, and the deaths of five people at a party in Valle de la Pascua, the assassination of two police officials in Aragua and the robbery of multiple vehicles and uniforms from a local plant belonging to PDVSA, the state-owned oil company (Petroleos de Venezuela).

-Among the most violent acts came in November 2014 when El Tren de Llano massacred 11 people on a farm in Aragua during a confrontation with a smaller rival gang “Memo.”
-Memo was taken by surprise as it was attempting to extort the farm residents posing as El Tren de Llano.
-Though 11 bodies were found, authorities have asserted the possibility that El Tren de Llano removed several bodies from the crime scene.
+Among the most violent acts came in November 2014, when Tren del Llano massacred 11 people on a farm in Aragua during a confrontation with a smaller rival gang called “Memo.”
+Memo was posing as Tren del Llano while attempting to extort farmers.
+Although 11 bodies were found, authorities say it is possible that Tren del Llano removed several bodies from the crime scene.

-Reportedly, Tovar's gang created rural squads that specialized in extortion to directly target local farmers and businesses.
+Tovar's gang reportedly created rural squads that specialized in extortion to directly target local farmers and businesses.
 By the end of 2015, CICPC voiced concerns that the growing megabanda was potentially gaining territory close to Caracas.
-As a result of El Tren de Llano consolidating power and carrying out escalating acts of intimidation against locals and police officials, the investigation headed by the CICPC intensified and Tovar became one of the most wanted criminals in Venezuela.
+As a result of Tren del Llano consolidating power and carrying out escalating acts of intimidation against locals and police officials, the investigation headed by the CICPC intensified and Tovar became one of the most wanted criminals in Venezuela.

-On May 3, 2016, an operation to catch him was launched by the National Guard.
-The confrontation with the police on the streets of Tovar's home neighborhood and base El Sombrero resulted in his death.
+On May 3, 2016, the National Guard launched an operation to catch him.
+The confrontation with the police on the streets of Tovar's home neighborhood and operations' base, El Sombrero, in Julián Mellado, Guárico, resulted in his death.

-El Tren de Llano was headed from its inception by Tovar, who recruited the ten-man nucleus of the group from former prisoners at the General Penitentiary of Venezuela (PGV).
-Throughout his time as the leader of El Tren de Llano, he is understood to have maintained contacts with pranes in the PGV, according to a profile of Tovar by RunRun.es.
-Following his death on May 3, 2016, there is some uncertainty with regards to the future of the gang and its leadership.
+At its inception, Tren del Llano was headed by Tovar, who recruited the ten-man nucleus of the group from former prisoners at the General Penitentiary of Venezuela (PGV).
+Throughout his time as the leader of Tren del Llano, he is understood to have maintained contacts with pranes in the PGV, according to a profile of Tovar published by RunRun.

 Allies and Enemies